• Skip to primary navigation

 Bowl of chicken and dumplings with a spoon.

 Being in the South, I am no stranger to Chicken and Dumplings.
 I learned how to make this Southern classic comfort food by watching my mother-in-law make it on the farm.
-While she made it on the stovetop, this slow cooker adaptation will put your Crockpot to good use.
+While she made chicken and dumplings on the stove, this slow cooker adaptation will put your Crockpot to good use.
+It’s a recipe the whole family will love.
+[Got Bisquick?
+Check out our Chicken and Dumplings with Bisquick recipe!]

-• 🔪How To Make Crockpot Chicken and Dumplings with Canned Biscuits
+Slow Cooker Chicken and Dumplings Using Canned Biscuits

 For this recipe, you need the following items: